malee31/ReactJS-Flashcards/README.md

 # How to Run Locally
 Clone this repository using git and run 'npm install'.<br/>
-Once that completes itself, run 'npm start'.<br/>
+Once that completes itself, run 'npm run start'.<br/>
-Go to localhost:3000 and you're done!
+Go to localhost:3000 and you're done!<br/>
+Enjoy!